Brown-University-Library/atalanta-code/dev/README.md

 **7)  Install the other libraries you want to use**
-* Gulp-sass transpiles sass into css
+* Gulp-sass transpiles Sass into CSS
 ```sh
 $ npm install gulp-sass --save-dev
 ```